Egypt’s first female ship captain falsely accused by online trolls of blocking Suez Canal

 Elselehdar also told Egyptian newspaper Youm7 that fake Twitter accounts had been created with her name and photo, attracting roughly 20,000 followers in the span of just a few hours.

 Female captains are a rarity even outside Egypt.
-According to the International Maritime Association, only two percent of all seafarers worldwide are women — and the overwhelming majority work on cruise ships.
+According to the International Maritime Association, only 2 percent of all seafarers worldwide are women — and the overwhelming majority work on cruise ships.